-Siberian Huskies were originally bred by native communities to help pull sleds filled with essential supplies across difficult terrains.
-In more recent times, Huskies have become household pets to people across the world.
-Some Huskies are still trained to be working, sled-pulling dogs to this day, but just how much weight can a Husky pull?
-Keep reading to find out!
+Siberian Huskies were originally bred by native communities to help pull sleds filled with essential supplies across difficult terrains, but how much weight can a husky pull?

-As already mentioned, many factors affect how much weight a Husky can pull.
-Here is a quick rundown of some of those factors to help you get an idea of the strength of your Husky.
+Here is a quick rundown of some of those factors to help you get an idea of the strength of your husky.

 For long distances, you will want to decrease the weight they need to pull as much as possible to ensure you are not draining their stamina too quickly.

 The husky itself plays a big role in how much weight they can pull.
 For one, naturally bigger huskies should be able to pull more weight in theory simply because their build allows it.

 Fully grown huskies can weigh anywhere between 16-25kg which can impact their strength.

 Secondly, huskies who have more active lifestyles will be more prepared for the physical strain brought about by sled pulling and should find it easier to pull heavier loads.

 Finally, some huskies are simply stronger than others for no apparent reason.
 No two huskies are the same which is why it’s important to have a suitable pack for sled pulling to be able to maximise each husky’s strengths.

 The surface the husky is running on whilst pulling will also change how much weight they can pull.

 The ideal surface provides enough traction for the huskies to propel themselves over but is smooth enough that the weight they are pulling glides over it without too much resistance.